Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning

-\textbf{Comparison with Hand-crafted Structure Prior}\quad Hand-crafted edge detection is widely used for representing scene structures, even in recent models for low-level vision \ie~ inpainting~\cite{guo2021image,dong2022incremental} and super-resolution~\cite{nazeri2019edge}.
+Hand-crafted edge detection is widely used for representing scene structures, even in recent models for low-level vision \ie~ inpainting~\citep{guo2021image,dong2022incremental} and super-resolution~\citep{nazeri2019edge}.
 We employ one of the representative hand-crafted edge map detection methods, Canny edge.

 For fair comparison, we generate a set of edge maps with various thresholds for image gradients $\psi$, and embed it into the baseline networks.
 We note that the edge maps are used as input of our attention layer for the networks to selectively choose informative scene structures during the training phase.
 Here, we set two types of thresholds $\psi$ to \{0.6, 1.5, 2.4\} and \{1.0, 2.0, 3.0\} that we manually find the best settings to configure image textures and object boundaries.